vittorioPiotti/PathGraph-JavaFX/README.md

      [`Set All Callbacks`](#), [`Set Context Menu Callback`](#), [`Set Edge Callback`](#), [`Set Node Callback`](#), [`Set Background Callback`](#), [`Set Zoom Callback`](#), [`Set Adjust Position Callback`](#)

-_During the interactions on graph it's suggested the use of a `ContextMenu` with custom `MenuItem` or `Button` to perform the actions_
+During the interactions on graph it's suggested:

+ 1. Use of a `ContextMenu` with custom `MenuItem` or `Button` to perform the actions

+ 2. Use `event.consume()`to prevent the propagation of the event

 <details>